• Home

 As a child of the '90s, I've been sending text messages as long as wide-spread, affordable cell phones have been a thing (and, if I'm honest, a year or two before then).
 I've also used text messaging apps for professional reasons—both to communicate with my remote colleagues and to review the apps themselves.

-Especially after testing all the texting apps out there, I believe the best texting app is normally the one people will actually reply to you with.
-If that's SMS or smoke signals, you have my full permission to use it—as long as you aren't talking about anything super sensitive.
+Especially after testing all the texting apps out there, I believe the best texting app is the one that people will actually reply to you with.
+If that's SMS or smoke signals, you have my full permission to use it—as long as you aren't talking about anything super sensitive or sharing anything personal.
 So when it came to putting together this list, that freed me up to be pretty strict about the requirements for inclusion.

 iMessage, SMS, and Android Messages didn't make this list.
 Nor did whatever Google is calling its latest messaging foray.
-Twitter, despite badly adding end-to-end encryption to its direct messages, isn't here either.
+X-formerly-Twitter, despite badly adding end-to-end encryption to its direct messages, isn't here either.
 The big reason to use any of those apps is that your friends do.
-(The only app I'm sorry isn't included is Discord, but it's just not a texting app.)

 If, however, you're starting a friend group, desert island colony, or fan club from scratch and you get to pick the tools you use, this is what you should be looking for in messaging apps: